MNCEDISIMNCWABE/Interaction-Terms-Regression/README.md

-Read More on My Blob Post: https://www.analyticsvidhya.com/blog/2024/08/a-guide-to-understanding-interaction-terms/
+Read More on My Blog Post: https://www.analyticsvidhya.com/blog/2024/08/a-guide-to-understanding-interaction-terms/

 ## Understanding Interaction Terms in Regression: A Practical Example